-How to Make a Career Out of Blogging About Fashion & Beauty
+Here’s How to Make a Career Out of Blogging About Fashion

-The top brands have been known to pay up to $50,000 for promotion on highly successful blogs.
-This is all a relatively new phenomenon in the fashion and beauty blogosphere.
-Historically and more commonly, companies pay good bloggers through ‘gifting’ – free samples of their products.
-Don’t expect this to happen straight away, you’ll have to earn those goodies!
+The top brands have been known to pay up to $50,000 for promotion on his highly successful blog.
+Historically, companies have paid bloggers through ‘gifting opportunities’ – free samples of their products.
+Don’t expect this to happen straight away; you’ll have to earn those goodies!

-If you’re new to blogging, you might want to start off with Blogger.com as a platform, their WYSIWYG (What You See Is What You Get) method is really easy to use.
-You can still personalize and prettify the blog without having to get into the technical IT side.
+If you’re new to blogging, you might want to start off with Blogger.com as a platform; their WYSIWYG (What You See Is What You Get) method is free and easy to use.
+You can still personalize and prettify your blog without having to get into the technical IT side.
 However, if you’re serious about your blogging endeavors, I highly suggest getting set up on the paid version of WordPress — Holly has a super easy step-by-step tutorial here.

-Essentially, you need to brand yourself.
+You’ll need to brand yourself.
 Sit down and think about what you do best.
-Are you the witty critic, the make-up maverick, or the blogger who mixes high fashion with affordable high street?
-You need to find a name for your blog that’s catchy, short and represents what you want to portray with the blog.
+Are you the witty critic, the make-up maverick, or the blogger who mixes high fashion with the affordable high street?
+You need to find a name for your blog that’s catchy, short, and represents what you want to portray with the blog.

-Promote yourself through Facebook, Twitter and writing for other blogs (as detailed above).
+Promote yourself on Facebook, Twitter, Pinterest, and Instagram, and write for other blogs (as detailed above).
 Showing examples of your work through image sites like Tumblr and submitting outfit ideas to Lookbook.nu will also get your name out there.
-Ensure that your images are top notch, though, nothing blurry.
-Newspapers, magazines and magazine format shows love to use bloggers for sound bites and statements so jump on opportunities to do this.
+Ensure that your images are top-notch, though, nothing blurry.
+Newspapers, magazines, and magazine format shows love to use bloggers for sound bites, and statements so jump on opportunities to do this.
 Make yourself available around key events in the fashion calendar, such as the Fashion Weeks.
 Check out Women’s Wear Daily’s calendar.

 Most importantly of all, keep your blog regularly updated.
 Readers will expect you to update each day, so make sure you can commit to this.
 If you suddenly disappear when they’ve been looking forward to reading your news, they won’t return.

-To make a living from this blogging malarkey you’re going to need to be on prospective commercial partners’ radars.
-To achieve this you’ll need to make appearances across the web, in the ways we’ve discussed earlier in this article.
+To make a living from fashion and beauty blogging, you’re going to need to be on prospective commercial partners’ radars.
+To achieve this, you’ll need to make appearances across the web, in the ways we’ve discussed earlier in this article.
 By following our advice, you’ll be able to prove to advertisers and brands that you have a consistent following, that you are a credible blogger that people listen to and that you are worth investing in.
 It’s all about making a name for yourself and really networking to make it a viable work option.
 It’s not easy, but the rewards are worth it!